SOMEONE’S TAKEN THEIR LOVE OF SCARY MOVIES ONE STEP TOO FAR!

 Craven is having a ball here.
-The movie is jam-packed with references to horror movies (including his own) and the movie delivers its spills, thrills and laughs with great gusto.
+The movie is jam-packed with references to horror films (including his own) and Scream delivers its spills, thrills and laughs with great gusto.
 Williamson’s style of writing felt fresh at the time (less so after his subsequent work), with the over-analyzing teens and self-conscious action.
-The two men work very well together and achieve a terrific balance between what’s scary and what’s funny; the killer is frightening and his attacks are expertly staged, but he’s also quite clumsy and takes hits like he’s in a Keystone Kops movie.
+The two men work very well together and achieve a terrific balance between what’s scary and what’s funny.
+The killer is frightening and his attacks expertly staged, but he’s also quite clumsy and takes hits like he’s in a Keystone Kops movie.
 The young cast is excellent; I love it how Ulrich looks like Johnny Depp in A Nightmare on Elm Street (1984)… and Drew Barrymore’s glorified cameo in the shocking opening sequence has become one of her most memorable performances.
 Henry Winkler generates laughs as the principal.

 The last half hour is a disappointment though, as the revelation of the killer turns out to be an anti-climax.
 The final showdown also goes on too long.
-It’s a very clever, entertaining, postmodern thriller, but some of the initial reviews of the film seem rather bizarre now.
-This is hardly a genre masterpiece; it is after all totally dependent on many great predecessors.
+It is indeed a very clever, entertaining, postmodern thriller, but some of the initial, fawning reviews of the film seem rather bizarre now.
+This is hardly a genre masterpiece; after all, it is totally dependent on many great predecessors.

 Characters in Wes Craven movies have never given the impression of being real people.
 This one takes things even further and messes with the very premise of his films.
 We may no longer really care about who lives or dies… but Craven still knows how to get a scream out of us.